Vadda Ghallughara

-Vadda Ghalughara (ਵੱਡਾ ਘੱਲੂਘਾਰਾ /pa/; alternatively spelt as Wadda Ghalughara) was a massacre of Sikhs by the Afghan forces of the Durrani Empire during the years of Afghan influence in the Punjab region of the Indian subcontinent owing to the repeated incursions of Ahmad Shah Durrani in February 1762.
+Vadda Ghallughara (ਵੱਡਾ ਘੱਲੂਘਾਰਾ /pa/; alternatively spelt as Wadda Ghallughara) was a massacre of Sikhs by the Afghan forces of the Durrani Empire during the years of Afghan influence in the Punjab region of the Indian subcontinent owing to the repeated incursions of Ahmad Shah Durrani in February 1762.
 It is distinguished from the Chhota Ghalughara (the Smaller Massacre).
-Mostly non-combatants were killed in the event, and an estimated that 5,000 to 50,000 Sikhs were killed on 5 February 1762.
+Mostly non-combatants were killed in the event, and an estimated that 5,000 to 50,000 Sikhs were killed on 5–6 February 1762.
 The massacre occurred in what is present-day Ludhiana district.
+The killings began in Kup-Rohira and ended at Gehal, as the invader's forces passed through village Kutba.
+Much of the killings occurred in a dense-jungle environment.

 The Vadda Ghalūghārā was a dramatic and bloody massacre during the campaign of Afghanistan's (Durrani Empire) provincial government based at Lahore to wipe out the Sikhs, an offensive that had begun with the Mughals and lasted several decades.
 The Sikhs extracting tribute from the Sirhind region due to the ineffectiveness of Zain Khan Sirhindi, attacking the diwan Lakshami Narain and stealing the funds from the revenue-collection, and the killing of Khwaja Obed at Lahore were all immediate contributing factors that motivated Ahmad Shah Abdali to embark on a punitive expedition against the Sikhs.

 Background

 Persecution of the Sikhs (1746–1762)

+Through much of the early eighteenth century, the Khalsa were outlawed by the government and survived in the safety of remote forests, deserts, and swamplands of the Punjab region and neighbouring Kashmir and Rajasthan.
 In the 18 years following the Chhota Ghalughara, Punjab was roiled with five invasions and had several years of rebellions and civil war.
 Under these unsettled circumstances, it was difficult for any authority to carry on a campaign of oppression against the Sikhs; instead the Sikhs were often sought and valued as useful allies in the various struggles for power.

 In these times of relative calm, however, Shah Nawaz, the governor at Lahore in 1747 and his Afghan allies resumed their brutal campaigns against the Sikhs.
 This period was characterised by the desecration of Sikh places of worship and the organised capture, torture and merciless execution of tens of thousands of Sikh men, women and children.